Skip to main content

 It is easy and simple to fall into two extremes, gullibility and nihilism.
 They take very little effort.
 My heroes (who have more of an understanding of nuance), in politics, in civil rights advocacy have always been in it for the long haul, primarily in improving accountability as a foundation of good government.

 Trump has resisted accountability his entire life.
 Rather than defending himself from accusations of sexual harassment, sex trafficking, fraud, bribery, etc. he has locked up all his records, forbidden his associates from testifying in any context, and repeatedly demanded that we take his word on everything.
 Anything is possible; he may repent and at some point make all of his private records public, and yet many decades of experience with him in my media-sphere seem to argue against it.
-Without accountability it is unclear to me what value there is in caring what he says; he should be judged as a silent movie rather on what he does.
+Without accountability it is unclear to me what value there is in caring what he says; he should be judged as a silent movie rather on what he says.

 Comments